Cornell-MAE-UG/fa25-portfolio-allisonkn/_projects/2025-heat-exchanger.md

 **Area Calculations**

-*For simplicity, this calculation will only use values obtained from counterflow as I determined the heat transfer through that method saw the most insulation*
+*For simplicity, this calculation will only use values obtained from counterflow as I determined the heat transfer through that method saw the most similarity between hot and cold values.*

 - Log mean temperature difference = 28.4 K
 - Overall thermal resistance, Rtot = Tlm / Qdot = 0.003 K/W